ksun46/TwoLevelAlgo/README.md

 All Julia pacakges can be installed by running the script `warmup.jl` (run `Pkg.add("Ipopt")` if Ipopt is not available).

 ## Reproduce Results
 The results obtained by the aurthor can be found in the folder `Result_KS`.
 To reproduce results, clone this repository, and make sure a version of Julia is properly installed on the testing environment (Julia 1.1 is used by the author and other versions of Julia haven't been tested).

+### For Technical Editor (NEW)
+Since Julia and all dependencies are already set up on the testing environment, the technical editor should not worry about the Ipopt issues mentioned above.
+The easiest way to reproduce all results is to simply execute the bash script file `sh test.sh`.

-Then change current directory to the folder of this project, and activate a Julia session.
+Alternatively, the technical editor can change current directory to the folder of this project, activate a Julia session, and execute the following lines of codes.

 ### Install Required Packages
 Execute
 ```julia